TheB3Rt0z/mag2/app/README.md

 ### Keywords

 - **ATM** acronym for "at the moment", indicates a state (usually in a code comment) that could change in the future
-- **todo** prefix to code comment, indicating required development, needed enhancements of code or simply a desired improvement
+- "**@todo **" phpDocumentor prefix to code comment, indicating required development, needed enhancements of code or simply a desired improvement
+- "**@example **" phpDocumentor prefix to code comment for files/classes/methods or code lines of particular interest
 - **extended** conventional alias for extended class, if applicable
 - **implemented** conventional alias for implemented interface class, if applicable
 - **helper** conventional alias for module main helper (data), if needed, which extends from base module helper